ulen7/Minecraft/README.md

     docker exec -i mc rcon-cli op user

 ## Sites of interest
-- To download the mods for the serve: https://modrinth.com/
+- To download the mods for the server: https://modrinth.com/
 - Geyser/Floodgate to allow compatibility between Java and Bedrock https://geysermc.org/